Skip to content

 Continuously Evaluate Testing Tools

-Assess automated testing tools regularly to confirm they continue meeting team needs efficiently.
+Assess automated testing tools regularly to confirm they continue efficiently meeting team needs.
 As processes evolve, current tools may become less optimal.
 Routinely check for better solutions and upgrades.

 Invest in Skills and Knowledge